Quantum-Accelerators/quacc/docs/install/config_db.md

 1. Sign up for a free account on [MongoDB Atlas](https://www.mongodb.com/atlas).
 2. Once logged in, select the "Create a Project" option and give your project a name (e.g. "MyProject").
 Add your email address as the Project Owner.
 3. Click the "Build a Database" button under the "Deployment > Database" section and choose the free (i.e. M0) option.
 Give your cluster a unique name (e.g. "MyCluster").
 4. Select "Create" and enter your desired login credentials that you will use to access your database.
-You should use different credentials than your usual, since it's not uncommon to share credentials with trusted colleagues when trying to debug something.
-Select "Finish and Close."
+You are probably best off not using special characters here since it will be URL-encoded.
+You should also use different credentials than your usual, since it's not uncommon to share credentials with trusted colleagues.
+Select "Finish and Close" when done.
 5. Go to the "Collections" tab of your cluster, which is where you will create a database (e.g. "my_database") and corresponding data collection (e.g. "my_collection") by clicking the "Add My Own Data" button.
 6. Under the "Security > Network Access" section, edit the IP Access List to allow access from anywhere for maximum flexibility.